16 Non-Candy Halloween Treats Kids Actually Love

 LED flash rings

 Glow-in-the-dark bling is always a hit on Halloween—and not just for kids.
 Parents may want to steal these kitschy oversize rings from their kids’ Halloween bags!
 Options in the 50-piece bag include pumpkins, spiders, and skulls, and the LED lights last for hours (but can be switched off with the touch of a button).
-They will definitely be a trick-or-treating favorite and be in even higher demand than the most popular Halloween candy in your state.
+They will definitely be a trick-or-treating favorite.

 Creepy-crawly things and trick-or-treaters are a match made in Halloween heaven.
 But get creepy-crawlies that glow in the dark and you’ll have a bonafide hit on your hands.
 And even better: Since you’ll get 120 fake cockroaches, scorpions, flies, centipedes, fingers, bouncing balls, and the like for under $14, these non-candy treats are a particularly economical choice if you get a lot of trick-or-treaters.
 These are 13 ways Halloween is celebrated around the world.

 Temporary tattoos and stickers